Playboy Mansion: History

-Located on the north side of the property, the game house outbuilding was added by the Stathams as a playhouse for their grandchildren before serving as Statham's office (including a meeting room, trophy room and the earliest iteration of the game room) by the late 1960s.
-It was favored by many Mansion West visitors and habitués, often functioning as a relatively isolate oasis of sexual ribaldry and drug use among "Rabbit Pack" or "Gang List" affiliates during protracted formal events and Hefner family visits.
+Located on the north side of the property, the game house outbuilding was added by the Stathams as a playhouse for their grandchildren before serving as Statham's office (including a meeting room, trophy room, and the earliest iteration of the game room) by the late 1960s.
+It was favored by many Mansion West visitors and habitués, often functioning as a relatively isolated oasis of sexual ribaldry and drug use among "Rabbit Pack" or "Gang List" affiliates during protracted formal events and Hefner family visits.
 There were two sidewalks from the fountain in front of the main entrance, running past a wishing well.
 A path on the right led to the game house and ran past a duplicate Hollywood Walk of Fame star of Hefner.
-Its front entrance opened to a game room with a pool table in the center (the table was once employed by Hefner "frenemy" Al Goldstein for a notable 1980s-era assignation allegedly powered by a Canter's pastrami sandwich, also reportedly serving as the emplacement where Harry Reems anally penetrated Hefner during a threesome with Sondra Theodore in the late 1970s).
+Its front entrance opened to a game room with a pool table in the center.
 Ostensibly patterned after the Chicago Mansion's game room (an area in fact distinguished by its relative dearth of sexual activity amid Hefner's stringently styled, dextroamphetamine-adjacent gaming interludes of the late 1960s and early 1970s), it contained vintage and modern arcade games and pinball machines (including some that were originally housed at the Chicago Mansion) in addition to a player piano, jukebox, television, stereo, and couch.
 The remainder of the outbuilding was devoted to several small bedrooms which frequently hosted impromptu sexual encounters.
 The left wing contained a sexually propitious "alcove room" (later primarily characterized as the "van room" due to its resemblance to an internally customized Dodge Ram Van of the 1970s) reportedly customized circa 1979 with a television, en suite bathroom and a soft-cushioned floor (possibly of vanguard construction in the 1970s, 2000s-era visitors reported its abject lack of comfortability during extended "scenes") surrounded by unabashedly voyeuristic wall-to-wall mirrors.
 The right wing of the game house has a smaller restroom and entrance to a bedroom.
 This bedroom was connected to another bedroom (both featured sprawling ceiling mirrors and were frequently employed for ephemeral trysts during parties), which had an exit that faced a rear yard maintained with lounge chairs and gates on both sides.